ImXman/MACA/README.md

 GPU-supported research has speeded up integrative discoveries across single-cell studies.
 However, access to a good graphic card for model training is not taken granted, especially in undeveloped and developing countries.

-We devote to make single-cell analysis accessible for most people, and MACA has been redesigned to perform integrative annotation for large datasets with an ordinary laptop.
-MACA annotates 1 million cells for XXX minutes, on a personal laptop with i7-8550U CPU, 16GB memory, and no GPU support.
+We devote to make integrative single-cell analysis accessible for most people, and MACA has been framed to perform label transferring for large datasets with an ordinary laptop.
+MACA annotates 1 million cells for 40 minutes, on a personal laptop with i7-8550U CPU, 16GB memory, and no GPU support.